LiliaFramework/Lilia/documentation/docs/compatibility.md

 This page details the optional compatibility libraries bundled with Lilia.
 These libraries greatly expand support for a variety of popular addons used across the Garry's Mod community.
 Each section below is a standalone sub-section named after the addon, with its URL, key compatibility highlights, and a brief explanation.

-The compatibility layer covers administration suites such as ULX and SAM, vehicle frameworks like **LVS**, **Simfphys**, and **VCMod**, outfit systems including PAC3, and more.
+The compatibility layer covers administration suites such as SAM, vehicle frameworks like **LVS**, **Simfphys**, and **VCMod**, outfit systems including PAC3, and more.
 Installing these addons alongside Lilia will automatically enable the related integration.

 In recent releases the compatibility set has grown even larger.
 Popular community addons now work out of the box: